d-terrell/Spotipi-Recreation/README.md

 ## Raspberry Pi Zero Hardware Assembly

-- Attach standard HDMI cable from monitor to mini HDMI convertor then attach the mini HDMI to the mini HDMI output on the Pi Zero.
+- Attach the standard HDMI cable from the monitor to the mini HDMI converter, then attach the mini HDMI to the mini HDMI output on the Pi Zero.

-- Attach standard USB cable from keyboard to USB Female to Micro USB Male Adapter.
-Then plug the Micro USB to the Micro USB Data Port on the Pi Zero.
+- Attach the standard USB cable from the keyboard to the USB Female to the Micro USB Male Adapter.
+Now plug the Micro USB into the Micro USB Data Port on the Pi Zero.

-- Attach 2.5A Power Supply from wall to Micro USB 5 V Power input on the Pi Zero.
+- Attach the 2.5A Power Supply from the wall to the Micro USB 5 V Power input on the Pi Zero.

 ## References